apache/dolphinscheduler/.github/ISSUE_TEMPLATE/question.md

 ---
-name: question
+name: Question
-about: have a question wanted to be help
+about: Have a question wanted to be help
-title: "[QUESTION] question title"
+title: "[Question] Question title"
 labels: question
 assignees: ''